DV

 What is the difference between DGRO and VTV?

-DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket strategy, while VTV (Vanguard Value ETF) tracks CRSP US Large Cap Value Index with an index approach.
-They are issued by BlackRock and Vanguard respectively.
+DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while VTV (Vanguard Value ETF) tracks CRSP US Large Cap Value Index with an index approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both DGRO and VTV?